Master and Commander: The Far Side of the World poster

 The inciting incident occurs at 14 minutes when The Acheron emerges from the fog and launches a devastating surprise attack on the Surprise.
 The French ship proves faster, more heavily armed, and disappears into the mist after inflicting significant casualties and damage..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Aubrey commits to pursuing the Acheron around Cape Horn, against conventional wisdom and Maturin's counsel.
+This shows the protagonist's commitment to Aubrey commits to pursuing the Acheron around Cape Horn, against conventional wisdom and Maturin's counsel.
 He chooses obsessive pursuit over prudent retreat, setting the course for the rest of the voyage., moving from reaction to action.

 At 66 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat The Acheron ambushes the Surprise again, and the British ship barely escapes.
+Significantly, this crucial beat The Acheron ambushes the Surprise again, and the British ship barely escapes.
 Aubrey realizes the enemy captain is using the same tactics he would use.
 Midshipman Hollom becomes the focus of the crew's superstitious belief that he is a "Jonah" bringing bad luck, raising the human cost of Aubrey's obsession., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 99 minutes (72% through) represents the emotional nadir.
 Here, Midshipman Hollom, tormented by the crew's belief he is cursed and his own sense of failure, commits suicide by jumping overboard with a cannonball.
 His death is a direct consequence of the psychological pressure created by Aubrey's relentless pursuit.
-The "whiff of death" forces Aubrey to confront the cost of his obsession., illustrates the protagonist at their lowest point.
+The "whiff of death" forces Aubrey to confront the cost of his obsession., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 109 minutes initiates the final act resolution at 79% of the runtime.
 Maturin spots the Acheron from the island and races back to warn Aubrey.
 Aubrey conceives the plan to disguise the Surprise as a whaling ship to deceive the enemy.
 The synthesis: Aubrey uses Maturin's knowledge of natural disguise (the stick insect he collected) to devise the winning strategy., demonstrating the transformation achieved throughout the journey.